The Importance of Building Trust in the World of Regtech

 LinkedIn has also added some interesting new features over the last year to improve user experience and make engagement with followers more interesting:

-• LI Polls
+• LinkedIn Polls

-• LI Live
+• LinkedIn Live

-• Option to use Carousels for posts.
+• Carousels for posts

 Also, not quite as new (but still worth noting) is the option to set an event under your company profile, share it with connections, and invite connections to follow your company page.

-YES!
-Twitter is great if you are attending virtual (or dare we say live now) events and for sharing snippets from presentations or keynotes.
-It also allows you to follow and engage with key influencers in your space with many analysts and journalists tweeting regularly.
+Yes!
+Twitter/X is great if you attend virtual or live events and want to share snippets from presentations or keynotes.
+It also allows you to follow and engage with key influencers in your space, with many analysts and journalists tweeting regularly.
+However, whether Twitter/X is still an environment in which you want to place your brand is a different question altogether.
+As content moderation has been all but removed, many brands are leaving the platform.

-Facebook is probably the best platform to showcase your culture, the people that make the company a great place to be and any CSR projects that you may be engaged in.
-As well as helping to create a strong community feeling among employees it is also a powerful means of attracting new, like-minded people.
+Facebook is probably the best platform to showcase your culture, the people that make the company a great place to be, and any CSR projects you may be engaged in.
+It also helps to create a strong feeling of community among employees and is a powerful means of attracting new, like-minded people.

-If you are a business that relies more on visual marketing then Instagram is the place to be.
-The platform is optimised for videos and images so products and services can be brought to a target audience in a more compelling, memorable, and engaging way, both building trust and increasing traffic back to your website.
-Although Instagram is often disregarded by B2B marketers, viewed mainly as mainly a B2C channel, there are stats and business reasons that support the value in having a presence on the platform:
+If you are a business that relies more on visual marketing, then Instagram is the place to be.
+The platform is optimised for videos and images so products and services can be brought to a target audience more engagingly, building trust and increasing traffic to your website.
+Although Instagram is often disregarded by B2B marketers and viewed mainly as a B2C channel, there are stats and business reasons that support the value of having a presence on the platform:

 “B2B companies experience their largest engagement ratios on Instagram—meaning that of the major social sites, Instagram fosters the highest number of interactions per number of followers.
 Not only does Instagram promote engagement through commenting, but it hosts text, photos, and videos directly on the platform so your followers don’t have to click elsewhere to see the content.”

-So if you are considering upping your social media game or hiring someone to do it for you, establish what it is you want to achieve and who exactly you want to reach.
-Equipped with this knowledge, selecting the right platform or platforms, becomes much easier.
+So, if you are upping your social media game or hiring someone to do it for you, establish what you want to achieve and who you want to reach.
+Equipped with this knowledge, selecting the right platform or platforms becomes much easier.

-Follow us on LinkedIn and on Twitter.
+Follow us on LinkedIn and Twitter.

 Share